 What about transportation to Angkor Wat?

-The Angkor complex is located approx. 10 km from Siem Reap, but once you get there you can’t just walk between the temples, no matter how fit you are – they’re located VERY far from one another!
+The Angkor complex is located approx. 10 km from Siem Reap, but once you get there you can’t just walk between the temples, no matter how fit you are.
+They’re located VERY far away from one another!

 There aren’t many options for transportation, I recommend renting a tuk tuk with a driver for a day.
 Unfortunately, in 2014 the rules changed and visitors cannot rent their own motor scooter in Siem Reap area anymore.
 Active holiday enthusiasts can also rent a bike, but you need to consider the possibility of rain.